 Law Enforcement Officer Certificate

 The law enforcement officer training program prepares students for the state certification exam for law enforcement officers.
-Students receive training in areas like first aid, firearms, investigations, and vehicle operations.
+Students receive training in areas like crime scene documentation for the courtroom, stun gun firing, investigations, and vehicle operations.

 Correctional Officer Certificate

-This 4-month program provides students with the training needed to work as correctional officers or in related criminal justice fields.
+This 420-contact hour program provides students with the training needed to work as correctional officers or in related criminal justice fields.
 Students learn fundamentals like defensive tactics, emergency preparedness, and communication procedures and equipment use.

 Other School Options

 Stetson University is a 4-year private non-profit school located in Gulfport, about 100 miles from downtown Jacksonville.
-The Stetson University College of Law offers full- and part-time J.D. degree programs, LL.M. programs, and dual graduate programs (J.D./MBA, J.D./M.D., and J.D/M.P.H.).
+The Stetson University College of Law offers full- and part-time J.D. degree programs, LL.M. programs, and dual graduate programs (J.D./MBA, and J.D./LL.M.).